A stability bound on the $T$-linear resistivity of conventional metals: Calculating the conductivity

 where $L$ is the linear dimension of our system; this choice ensures that $\Gamma$ vanishes as we approach the thermodynamic limit, while for $\Gamma_0$ sufficiently large (we take $\Gamma_0=1$), this broadening is sufficient to eliminate the structure due to the discreteness of the levels in a finite-sized system.
 The result is then averaged over phonon configurations as described in the previous section, and the results are extrapolated to the $L \to \infty$ limit by fitting a straight line to $\sigma(\omega;L)$ versus $\Gamma(L)$.

-Figs.~\ref{fig:sigma}a,b show $\sigma(\omega)$ for two representative values of $\lambda_0$ on the metallic side of the phase diagram in 2D.
-The conductivity is a decreasing function of temperature and (at low $T$) exhibits a maximum at $\omega=0$. \footnote{In some cases, even where the system is metallic, the peak in the optical conductivity $\sigma(\omega)$ is slightly displaced from $\omega = 0$.~\cite{hussey2004universality} The existence of a ``displaced Drude peak'' similar to what we observe was discussed in Ref. \onlinecite{fratini2021displaced}.} Figs.~\ref{fig:sigma}c,d show $\sigma(\omega)$ for two representative values of $\lambda_0$ on the insulating side, again in 2D.
+Figures~\ref{fig:sigma}a,b show $\sigma(\omega)$ for two representative values of $\lambda_0$ on the metallic side of the phase diagram in 2D.
+The conductivity is a decreasing function of temperature and (at low $T$) exhibits a maximum at $\omega=0$. \footnote{In some cases, even where the system is metallic, the peak in the optical conductivity $\sigma(\omega)$ is slightly displaced from $\omega = 0$.~\cite{hussey2004universality} The existence of a ``displaced Drude peak'' similar to what we observe was discussed in Ref.~\cite{fratini2021displaced}.} Figures~\ref{fig:sigma}c,d show $\sigma(\omega)$ for two representative values of $\lambda_0$ on the insulating side, again in 2D.
 Here the conductivity is an increasing function of temperature and exhibits a minimum at $\omega=0$.